 Students will receive regular verbal feedback on the development of their information analysis skills using ICT during labs as the Tutor moves around the room.
 Students will also complete mock tests in a similar format to the January exam which they will mark themselves and will have the opportunity to discuss in class.
 This will allow them to ‘test’ their skills as well as practice the format that will be used in the exam.

-- To apply critical thinking, analysis of business information applying the business statistics developed in the Fundamentals of business management semester 1 module and report writing to communicate effectively in the business world.
+- To apply critical thinking, analysis of business information using business statistics developed in the Fundamentals of business management semester 1 module and report writing to communicate effectively in the business world.

-- Embeds the Advance HE employability framework which facilitates meeting digital skills and employability needs of future.*
+- Embeds the Advance HE employability framework which facilitates meeting digital skills and employability needs of business for the future.*

 |002||Analyse and interpret business information using business statistics skills acquired in MAN1103||KCPT|